Which Hotel Chains Offer Free Wi-Fi? Here’s What You Need to Know

 For example, at Marriott, you need to hit Bonvoy Gold elite status before you receive free enhanced Wi-Fi.
 At Hilton, you need to have Diamond elite status.
 Luckily, holding the right credit card makes earning elite status easier than you might think.

-Both The Platinum Card® from American Express and the Marriott Bonvoy Brilliant™ American Express® Card offer complimentary Marriott Bonvoy Gold status.
+Both The Platinum Card® from American Express and the Marriott Bonvoy Brilliant™ American Express® Card offer complimentary Marriott Bonvoy Gold status (enrollment required).
 And the Hilton Honors Aspire Card from American Express comes with automatic Hilton Diamond status.
 You can find our full reviews of each of these cards here.

 On the outside chance that you find yourself without free Wi-Fi, there are ways to ensure you won’t have to pay.
 Hotel chains like Hilton and Marriott offer package rates that allow guests to book rooms with Wi-Fi provided free of charge.
 This is especially typical at resorts and vacation properties.
 If you are frugal (or stingy), almost every hotel offers free Wi-Fi in the lobby.